-5.5.2 MARKET AND PRICE MONITORING
+MARKET AND PRICE MONITORING

-Throughout a project's design and implementation phases, market and price monitoring use data to inform and adjust decision-making for supply planning.
+Throughout a project's design and implementation phases, market data and price data are monitored to inform and adjust decision-making for supply planning.

 The market monitoring plan is determined during the project's start-up phase and is based on the project schedule.
 The monitoring activities listed below should happen regularly (weekly, monthly, or quarterly) according to the project schedule: